marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 :samp:`absence_set` but checking is done on the result (state) reservation.
 See comments for :samp:`final_presence_set`.

-.. index:: automata_option

-.. index:: deterministic finite state automaton

-.. index:: nondeterministic finite state automaton

-.. index:: finite state automaton minimization
+.. index:: automata_option, deterministic finite state automaton, nondeterministic finite state automaton, finite state automaton minimization

 You can control the generator of the pipeline hazard recognizer with the following construction.